UrNas/datamodel-v1.1-feedback/README.md

 To enable the datamodel v1.1, you need to:

-- Use the l[atest beta](https://www.prisma.io/docs/releases-and-maintenance/releases-and-beta-access/installing-the-beta-b5op/) of Prisma
+- Use the [latest beta](https://www.prisma.io/docs/releases-and-maintenance/releases-and-beta-access/installing-the-beta-b5op/) of Prisma (Prisma server _and_ CLI)
 - Manually [add the `prototype: true` flag](#3-set-the-prototype-flag-to-true-in-prisma_config) to your Docker Compose file

 For example, if you have are connecting to a local PostgreSQL database, your updated `docker-compose.yml` might look as follows: